Rodolfo Zapata: Sunshine Stars FC (Nigeria)

 In January 2010, he was based in Akure City, where he was Head Coach of Nigeria Professional Football League side Sunshine Stars FC.

 MP Black Aces (South Africa)

 In 2011–2012 season, Rodolfo was appointed to be Head Coach of MP Black Aces FC in South Africa.

 Gaborone United (Botswana)

 In 2016–2018, Zapata was Head Coach of Gaborone United in the Botswana Premier League.
+Gaborone United was a young team looking to establish its own identity.
+This identity will be built on Rodolfo Zapata's attacking style.
+His job has not been easy because of the club's financial and internal politics troubles.
+He contributed to the progress of fifteen U23 players into the first team, while ensuring survival without on a minimal budget.

 AFC Leopards (Kenya)

 In May 2018, AFC Leopards announced Rodolfo Zapata as their new head coach for the remainder of the Kenyan Premier League season.

 Township Rollers FC (Botswana)

 In 2019, he was appointed as the new head coach of Township Rollers FC in Botswana.

 Rodolfo Zapata won the 2018–2019 edition of the Botswana Premier League with his club.
 As a result, Township Rollers qualified for the 2019–2020 Africa Champions League.
 As Head Coach of Township Rollers FC, Zapata has overseen a possession-based and attacking style of play.
 He has most consistently favored a 4-1-4-1 formation, but there have also been occasions when both a 4-3-2-1 and 4-3-3 have been used.
 Notably, represent subtle positional changes from Rollers' 4-1-4-1 tactic.